 2. The Hot Water Heater Is A Long Way From Your Bathroom

-The farther away your water heater is from your bathroom, the longer it takes for the heated water to get to your fixtures.
-With only one tank in your property delivering hot water to your home, you may struggle to receive efficient heat, particularly if you have a larger property.
+The farther away your water heater is from your bathroom, the longer it takes for the heated water to reach your fixtures.
+With only one tank delivering hot water to your home, you may struggle to receive efficient heat, particularly if you have a larger property.

 Water heaters on the opposite end of the washroom tend to take longer to deliver hot water.